coinkite/coinkite-tap-proto/README.md

   --pdb                    Prepare patient for surgery to remove bugs.
   --help                   Show this message and exit.

 Commands:
-  address   [SC] Show current deposit address backup    [TS] Backup private key from card into AES-128-CTR encrypted... balance   [SC] Show the balance held on all slots certs     Check this card was made by Coinkite: Verifies a certificate... chain     [SC] Get which blockchain (Bitcoin/Testnet) is configured. change    [TS] Change the CVC code (PIN code) check     Verify you have the spending code (CVC) correct. core      [SC] Show JSON needed to import private keys into Bitcoin Core debug     Start interactive (local) debug session. derive    [TS] Change the subkey derivation path to use dump      [SC] Show state of slot number indicated. json      [TS] Dump wallet values in JSON format similar to Coldcard... list      List all cards detected on any reader attached. msg       Sign a short text message (TODO -- INCOMPLETE) open      [SC] Get address and open associated local Bitcoin app to... path      [TS] Show the subkey derivation path in effect qr        [SC] Show current deposit address as a QR (or private key if... setup     Setup with a fresh private key. status    Show a few things about status of card unlock    Clear login delay (takes 15 seconds) unseal    [SC] Unseal current slot and reveal private key. url       Get website URL used for NFC verification, and optionally... usage     [SC] Show slots usage so far. version   Get the version of the card's firmware installed (but not... wif       [SC] Show WIF for last unsealed slot, or give slot number xpub      [TS] Show the xpub in use
+  address  [SC] Show current deposit address backup   [TS] Backup private key from card into AES-128-CTR encrypted file balance  [SC] Show the balance held on all slots certs    Check this card was made by Coinkite: Verifies a certificate... chain    Get which blockchain (Bitcoin/Testnet) is configured. change   [TS] Change the CVC code (PIN code) check    Verify you have the spending code (CVC) correct. core     [SC] Show JSON needed to import private keys into Bitcoin Core debug    Start interactive (local) debug session. derive   [TS] Change the subkey derivation path to use (shows xpub) dump     [SC] Show state of slot number indicated. json     [TS] Dump wallet values in JSON format similar to Coldcard... list     List all cards detected on any reader attached. msg      Sign a short text message (TODO -- INCOMPLETE) open     [SC] Get address and open associated local Bitcoin app to... path     [TS] Show the subkey derivation path in effect qr       [SC] Show current deposit address as a QR (or private key if... setup    Setup with a fresh private key. status   Show a few things about status of card unlock   Clear login delay (takes 15 seconds) unseal   [SC] Unseal current slot and reveal private key. url      Get website URL used for NFC verification, and optionally open it usage    [SC] Show slots usage so far. version  Get the version of the card's firmware installed (but not... wif      [SC] Show WIF for last unsealed slot, or give slot number xpub     [TS] Show the xpub in use

 % cktap list
 <CKTapCard SATSCARD: 26NKY-RWPK4-65YR7-BU4WL>